flutter/website/src/desktop.md

 {{site.alert.warning}}
   **Beta!**
-  This page covers desktop support, which is available as a beta release.
+  This page covers desktop support, which is available as a beta release for
+  Windows (Win32), macOS and Linux.
+The Windows UWP support is available on the dev channel.

   Beta support still has notable feature gaps, including accessibility support.
+Meanwhile, the Windows UWP dev channel release is still in very active development.

   You can try a beta snapshot of desktop support on the stable channel, or you can keep up with the latest changes to desktop on the